Introduction to P90x Yoga

 While bending your knees, lie on your back and grab the outsides of your feet with your hands.
 Roll from one side to the other.

 Is there a single gripe?
 This DVD is excessively long.
 For busy people who are already overdosing, ninety minutes is a lot to ask.
-There’s a lot of good stuff packed into this session, but many people (who aren’t fans of yoga to begin with) skip it because they don’t think they can fit it into their already-overburdened schedules.
+There’s a lot of good stuff packed into this session, but many people (who aren’t fans of power yoga, to begin with) skip it because they don’t think they can fit it into their already-overburdened schedules.